Skip to content

 Child thread is running.

-The two possibilities demonstrate the concepts of threads and concurrency.
+These two possibilities demonstrate the concepts of thread and concurrency.
 Consider a thread as executing a function.
 Initially, there is only one thread running function main; After main invokes thread_create, another thread is created running function child.
 Let's call them the main thread and the child thread.
 Concurrency means that the program does not enforce any ordering between the two threads.
 Therefore, if the child thread does the printing first, we will observe the first output above.
 Otherwise, if the main thread does the printing first, we will observe the second possibility.

 TIP

 We will explain the meaning of cooperative later.
-The key here is that, everything in P1 will only use the three types of CPU instructions explained in P0 (i.e., integer computation, control transfer and memory access).
+The key here is that everything in P1 will only use the three types of CPU instructions explained in P0 (i.e., integer computation, control transfer, and memory access).
 Again, we have been seriously striving to help you gain a precise understanding of OS concepts (e.g., threads) by connecting the concepts with the exact CPU instructions.

 Get started